Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 Can urgent care test for mono?

 Yes.
-CityHealth San Leandro offers rapid mono testing (monospot) with results in about 15 minutes, plus CBC and strep testing as needed.
+CityHealth San Leandro offers rapid mono testing (monospot) with results in about 15 minutes.
+We also do CBC and strep testing.

 How long is mono contagious?

-You can spread mono for several weeks after symptoms begin.
-The virus can remain in saliva for months.
-Avoid sharing drinks, utensils, and kissing during recovery.
+You can spread mono for several weeks after symptoms start.
+The virus stays in saliva for months.
+So avoid sharing drinks and kissing during recovery.

 Can you get mono more than once?

-Most people develop lifelong immunity after their first infection.
-However, EBV remains dormant in the body and can reactivate in rare cases, usually without symptoms.
+Most people build lifelong immunity.
+However, EBV stays dormant in the body and can rarely reactivate.

-CityHealth San Leandro is open 7 days a week with walk-in urgent care, on-site lab, and X-ray.
-Book an appointment online or learn more about our San Leandro clinic.
+CityHealth is open 7 days a week with walk-in urgent care, on-site lab, and X-ray.
+Book online or learn more.

 Book Same-Day Care at CityHealth